Elementary School Handbooks

 Detention may be assigned by the teacher or administrator.
 Detention is from 3:05-3:45 p.m. or during recess.
 This will be assigned at the administrator and/or teacher’s discretion.

-Meet with the Principal
+Meet with the Administrator

 The administrator will speak with the student, record the infraction and inform the student of the penalties involved for present and future infractions.
 Parents may be contacted.